2022 COVID-19 Safety Requirements

 - Provide no-touch trash cans and recycling bins.

-- Practice routine cleaning of frequently touched surfaces including tables, door handles, steering wheels, pens, tablet screens, etc.
+- Practice routine cleaning of frequently touched surfaces including tables, door handles, steering wheels, pens, tablet screens, etc. Provide an alcohol-based hand sanitizer with at least 60% alcohol for use before or after interacting with event booth activities and vehicles.
+See this guidance on cleaning and disinfecting from the CDC.

 - Come prepared to wipe down test drive vehicles after every drive (front seats, steering wheel, touch panels and buttons, and inside and outside door handles) and provide an alcohol-based hand sanitizer that contains at least 60% alcohol to every driver.
 See this guidance from the CDC specifically for disinfecting vehicles.